Cover

 • Bath or shower in cool or warm water rather than hot water as this can irritate your rash.

-• Do not use heavily scented or coloured soaps and shower gels.
+• Avoid heavily scented or coloured soaps and shower gels.
 Try to use products that are marked hypoallergenic or wash with aqueous cream.

 • Use liquids and not powder to wash your clothes as tiny amounts of powder can build up on your clothes.
-Try using non-biological makes that are designed for sensitive skin.
+Try using non-biological products that are designed for sensitive skin.

 • Wear cool fibres such as cotton rather than synthetic ones.
 When possible at home wear as few clothes as possible.